onja-org/w2_js_foundations/01_environment_setup.md

 **Note:** VS Code is not the only free and open-source code editor, but it is a great option for beginners and experienced developers.
 If you have another favorite code editor and are willing to figure out how to do things in that editor, feel free to use it.
 Many code editors provide similar functionalities and there is no "correct" editor to use!

-> **Tip:** Did you know that you could open VS Code directly from your terminal?
+> **Terminal Tip:** Did you know that you could open VS Code directly from your terminal?
 Whatever directory your terminal is in, if you type `code .` (with a space and a dot), it will open VS Code in that directory.
 This is super handy for quickly jumping into your projects.
 Someday you may even prefer using the terminal to get around your computer instead of clicking around with a mouse!
 Seems crazy right now?
 Just wait!

 ### 2. Installing Node.js